campbell-r-e/EtherWave-Archive/QUICKSTART.md

-# Ham Radio Logbook - Quick Start Guide
+# GEKHoosier QSO Suite - Quick Start Guide

-**Get your Ham Radio Logbook running in 5 minutes!**
+**Get your Indiana-themed ham radio logging system running in 5 minutes!**

-This guide will get you up and running with the complete system as quickly as possible.
+This guide will get you up and running with the complete GEKHoosier QSO Suite as quickly as possible.

 ## What You'll Get

+- 🎨 **Professional GEKHoosier UI** - Indiana-themed interface with dark/light mode toggle
 - 📻 **Multi-user logbook system** - Create personal or shared contest logs
 - 🎯 **Real-time QSO entry** - Log contacts with instant validation
 - 🗺️ **Map visualization** - See your QSOs plotted on a world map